ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```

 All modules built in a project are assigned the same version.
 If you need two modules to have different versions, then
-those modules should be placed into different projects.
+those modules should be placed in different projects.

 Version labels must follow [Semantic Versioning 2.0 rules](https://semver.org/).

 ### Assign an Organization Name to a Module
 A module is assigned an `<org-name>` when it is pushed into a repository.
 The `<org-name>` is defined in the
-`Ballerina.toml` and all modules in the same project are assigned the same organization name:
+`Ballerina.toml` file and all modules in the same project are assigned the same organization name:

 ```toml
 # Org name assigned to modules when installed into a repository